PhishPhillet/phishphillet/docs/_posts/2024-12-13-ipad-phish.md

 a valuable prize so Clueless Phish will act impulsively before brain has time to catch up and go "*oh, wait a minute!*"
 Thing is, this email fails at that:

+- The email address `Monika Hartmann <levis@hotlineobjednavky.info>` is a dead giveaway: note the name of the person and the one used in the email do not match.
+Also, the name of the domain, `hotlineobjednavky`, sounds more gibberish put at random.
+Just that would make me drop this email.

 - It says they are giving out prizes every week.
 That is a lot of prizes, at least 52 in an year.
 Are they all (*fantastic*) iPad Pros, or are they